Enteee/duckpond.ch/_drafts/plantuml-parser.md

 ## What is PlantUML?

 > PlantUML is an open-source tool allowing users to create UML diagrams from a plain text language.
 The language of PlantUML is an example of a Domain-specific language.
 It uses Graphviz software to lay out its diagrams.
-It has been used to allow blind students to work with UML.
-PlantUML also helps blind software engineers to design and read UML diagrams.
 >
 > -- Source: [wikipedia/PlantUML](https://en.wikipedia.org/wiki/PlantUML)

 I use PlantUML daily.
 A textual description of design diagrams alongside the